Assassination of Boris Nemtsov: Suspects

 In late June 2017, five Chechen men were found guilty by a jury in a court at Moscow for agreeing to kill Nemtsov in exchange for 15 million rubles (US$253,000).
 Neither the identity nor whereabouts of the person who hired them is known.

 In July 2017, Zaur Dadaev was sentenced to 20 years imprisonment by a Russian court.
 The other perpetrators were handed between 11 and 19 years each.
+One of those sentenced to 14 years in March 2024 received a pardon in exchange for participating in Russian invasion of Ukraine.

 According to Bellingcat analysis, Nemtsov was followed prior to the assassination by the same FSB team that would subsequently follow Vladimir Kara-Murza, Dmitry Bykov and Alexei Navalny before their suspected poisonings.